 Dr. Whitman has a special interest in how visual and physical motion seem to induce reverberating unwanted sensations, and how to treat these.
 In particular, he has been seeing increasing numbers of people with mal de debarquement syndrome (MdDS).
 Dr. Whitman is the first physician at Mass.
 Eye and Ear, and as far as we can tell, the second in the world to incorporate vestibulo-ocular reflex (VOR) readaptation into his practice for treatment of MdDS, which is a troublesome disorder that can be triggered by motion, such as that of a cruise, or other types of motion.
 VOR readaptation methods were developed at Mount Sinai School of Medicine in New York, and there is evidence that they are effective, especially for people who have classic MdDS that was triggered by a motion exposure.
 We have started to treat some carefully selected patients with MdDS who are deemed to be excellent candidates using procedures based on those developed at Mt.
 Sinai.

-A chapter on “Dizziness” that he coauthored will be published within several months in a well-known, best-selling Neurology handbook.
-He has been a speaker at several Harvard affiliated medical institutions and around the country.
+A chapter on dizziness that he coauthored was published in a well-known, best-selling Neurology handbook.